GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 ## Loading an unpacked extension {: #load-unpacked }

-To load an unpacked extension in developer mode, follow these steps:
+To load an unpacked extension in developer mode:

 1. Go to the Extension Management page by navigating to `chrome://extensions`.
     - Alternatively, click on the Extensions menu puzzle button and select **Manage Extensions** at the bottom of the menu.